camunda/camunda-docs/docs/components/concepts/backups.md

 Manual backups refer to the user-initiated process of creating a consistent snapshot of the state of all system components, including Zeebe, Operate, Tasklist, and Optimize.
 These backups are managed on a per-cluster basis and are primarily designed for disaster recovery purposes.

+## Backup location

+When you create a cluster in Camunda 8 SaaS, you must specify a region for that cluster.

+You also need to specify where the backups for that cluster will be located:

+- By default, the backups will be located in the same region as the cluster.
+- For disaster recovery reasons, you can select a "dual region" backup location.
+Backups will be automatically replicated in the secondary region to give you better protection in case the primary region experiences disruption.

 #### Backup limits and rate limits

 Each cluster has a limit of three manual backups.
 To ensure system stability, backup operations are subject to rate limits.
 Specifically, you can perform a backup operation every five hours.